+'''

-set terminal hpgl {<number_of_pens>} {eject}
+set terminal hpgl {<number_of_pens>} {eject} {fontscale <scale>}

+'''

 The hpgl driver produces HPGL output for Hewlett Packard pen plotters like the HP7475A and many other plotters dating back to the 1970s.
 Also, HPGL graphics can be imported by many software packages.
 The HPGL command language was largely superseded in later printers by the PCL command language.
 See set term pcl5 (p.
-284).
+276).

-There are two options which can be set: the number of pens and eject, which tells the plotter to eject a page when done.
-The default is to use 6 pens and not to eject the page when done.
+Terminal options control the number of pens used and whether or not the plotter ejects a page when done.
+The default is to use 6 pens and not eject the page.